encode/django-rest-framework/docs/tutorial/6-viewsets-and-routers.md

         url(r'^api-auth/', include('rest_framework.urls', namespace='rest_framework'))
     )

 Registering the viewsets with the router is similar to providing a urlpattern.
-We include three arguments - the URL prefix for the views, the viewset itself, and the base name that should be used for constructing the URL names, such as `snippet-list`.
+We include two arguments - the URL prefix for the views, and the viewset itself.

 The `DefaultRouter` class we're using also automatically creates the API root view for us, so we can now delete the `api_root` method from our `views` module.